uace-azmet/chill-accumulation-calculator/README.md

 # chill-accumulation-calculator
-Shiny app to calculate chill accumulation at individual AZMet stations and by date range
+Shiny app to calculate chill accumulation at AZMet stations and by date range